polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 # Microchip MPFS-DEV-KIT Linux Software Development Kit

-This builds a complete RISC-V cross-compile toolchain for the Microchip MPFS-DEV-KIT and LC-MPFS-DEV-KIT Linux Software Development Kit.
-It also builds a `bbl` image for booting the development board.
+This builds a complete RISC-V cross-compile toolchain for the Microchip MPFS-DEV-KIT and LC-MPFS-DEV-KIT Linux Software Development Kits.

 The complete User Guides, containing board and boot instructions, are available in the `doc/` subdirectory, for the [MPFS-DEV-KIT](doc/MPFS-DEV-KIT_user_guide.md) and [LC-MPFS-DEV-KIT](doc/LC-MPFS-DEV-KIT_user_guide.md).